 I have mentored graduate students in language teaching and offered them general support.
 My work with graduate students has involved exchanging ideas about learning activities, thinking through didactic sequences that provide coherence to the learning experiences of our undergraduate students, designing cultural project assignments, and researching cultural texts that enrich our classes.

 I have further supported graduate student development through research on pedagogy.
 For example, during the 2020 spring semester, I organized a research group with two graduate students (with the program director’s approval) to investigate a question that came up during a program meeting where the students were present.
-The students and I compiled a bibliography, selected and discussed key readings on the subject, and put together a presentation (see below).
+The students and I compiled a bibliography, selected and discussed key readings on the subject, and put together a presentation.

 Back to Top